 This serious condition can lead to gastrointestinal illnesses and the development of specific cardiovascular diseases.
 Anybody including pregnant women can experience these ill effects on one’s health.
 The mother is the one with bulimia; it will not only affect her.
 The baby will be in serious health peril if the pregnant mom won’t seek treatment for her bulimia.

 With the growing baby inside, the mother is in need of many nutrients (vitamins and minerals), but with the said condition that triggers an inconsistent intake of food, it can become a severe problem in an instant.
+Ginger Nicol, MD and co-authors state that, “Multiple births, low birth weight and increased risk for cesarean section due to complications experienced in labor have also been reported in women with eating disorders .”

 The Stress On The Woman’s Body